 You must understand as an investor that a company’s performance affects the share price, both positively and negatively.
 You can also decide to later return the shares to the company or a third party, depending on the market conditions and your risk tolerance.

-Like people, companies and governmental organizations require money for social programs and infrastructure development; thus, they issue bonds to the general public.
 The interested parties then purchase the bonds to aid these organizations in raising money.

 In other words, bonds are fixed-income investment choices that serve as collateral for a shareholder’s loan to a governmental or corporate borrower.

 The fact that the terms for fixed interest payments, loan principal, and tenure are all covered in the bond specifics makes them one of the top investment plans in India.
 As a result, it guarantees both the security of your investment and a higher return.

 Furthermore, bond prices are inversely proportional to interest rates.
 Therefore, as interest rates rise, these prices fall, and vice versa.
 The RBI Taxable Bonds have a 7-year maturity period and an annual interest rate of 7.75 %.

 These bonds are exclusively provided in Demat mode, and the investor’s Bond Ledger Account (BLA) is authorized.
 Bonds are issued for Rs.
 1000, and investors receive a Certificate of Holding as evidence of their investment.

 5. National Pension Scheme (NPS):

 The National Pension Scheme often viewed as the best investment scheme in India, is for people who want to create a significant retirement fund to invest their savings in a government-monitored pension fund that invests in varied stock market portfolios, including government bonds, corporate debentures, and shares.